nodejs/readable-stream/README.md

 As of version 2.0.0 **readable-stream** uses semantic versioning.

 v3.x.x of `readable-stream` supports Node 6, 8, and 10, as well as
-evergreen browsers and IE 11.
+evergreen browsers, IE 11 and latest Safari.

 v2.x.x of `readable-stream` supports all Node.js version from 0.8, as well as evergreen browsers and IE 10 & 11.